New Boiler Costs – How Much is a new boiler in 2024?

 Back Boiler Replacement

-If you have an old-fashioned back boiler like the Baxi Bermuda (typically found above the fireplace), this will need to be decommissioned and removed, and then a new boiler, e.g., a combi boiler, will be installed in a suitable location.
+If you have an old-fashioned back boiler like the Baxi Bermuda (typically found above the fireplace), this will need to be decommissioned and removed.
+You’ll then install a new boiler, e.g., a combi boiler, in a suitable location.

 Similar to a boiler conversion, replacing a back boiler takes more time and labour, and more materials are usually required.